kno3comma14/alana/README.md

 ## tl;dr

 clj-datastore is a library written on top of [java-datastore](https://github.com/googleapis/java-datastore) to be used with clojure datatypes.
+This library provides support for Google Cloud Platform Datastore.

 ## Project status